n7space/AURORA-Validation/requirements/AUR_CBI_INT-0180/ia5string-param.md

-# Testing function with sequence type param
+# Testing function with IA5String type param

 **1. Steps:**

-* Try to build the project
+* Build and run the project

 Results: